Fast solution of Sylvester-structured systems for spatial source separation of the Cosmic Microwave Background: Conclusion

 In this paper we have described a particular statistical model and a Bayesian learning algorithm to fit it to data of high dimension, motivated by the source separation problem for Cosmic Microwave Background.
 The computational bottleneck of the implementation of this algorithm is to solve a linear system and we have shown 2 approximate solvers applied to this learning algorithm that make use of a Krylov subspace.
 We have shown that both approaches produce solutions at the size of Planck data (currently the most detailed all-sky data that we have) in a reasonable computation time with reasonable memory requirements.
 We show that the solution of this problem admits a representation as the solution of sparse-dense Sylvester equations.
 For problems of the size generated by the \emph{real scientific problem from Planck satellite data}, our experiments indicate that standard approaches for sparse-dense problems become too costly to apply.
 By instead using a modified version of the approach suggested in \cite[Section 5.2]{Palitta2018a}, our approach to solving the Sylvester equations has a significant advantage in computation time, taking only about one-sixth of the time of the conjugate gradient approach for larger data sizes.
 This highlights the advantage of exploiting the Sylvester structure over treating the Kronecker-structured problem directly.
 The almost-linear complexity of the algorithm implies that it will also be practical to use these approaches on any future data that is of larger size.

-We note that a full implementation of the statistical solution also learns about the model parameters, such as those that define the $A$ and $Q$ matrices.
+We note that a full implementation of the statistical solution also learns about the model parameters, such as those that define the $\vek A$ and $\vek Q$ matrices.
 In this paper those have been assumed fixed, in order to focus on the issue of the linear system.
 Since there are a small number of these parameters, the usual solution involves repeatedly solving the linear system for different combinations of values of these parameters and building up a picture of which fit the data best.
 In Bayesian learning this can be done through the integrated nested Laplace approximation \cite{rue09}.
 Having to solve the linear system multiple times makes the need for an efficient solver even more important.
+Thus, further improvements to accelerate the solution should be explored.
+For example, subspace augmentation and recycling techniques (see, e.g., \cite{SoodhalterDeSturlerKilmer:2020:1} and references therein) would have the potential to accelerate the solution of multiple systems needed to learn the model parameters.